finos/rune-dsl/documentation/expressions.rst

 =============================
 If one or more expressions being passed to an operator is of single cardinality but is null (not present) the behavior is as follows

-* null = *any value* retuns false
+* null = *any value* returns false
 * null <> *any value* returns true
 * null  > *any value* returns false
 * null  >= *any value* returns false

 *any value* here includes null.
-The behaviour is symetric - if the null apears on the either side of the expression the result is the same. if the null value is of multiple cardinality then it is treated as an empty list.
+The behaviour is symmetric - if the null appears on the either side of the expression the result is the same. if the null value is of multiple cardinality then it is treated as an empty list.

 Boolean Operators
 =================